-\\ALL STILL EXHIBIT ENTRANTS PLEASE NOTE\\

-Please note that Open Youth still exhibits begin with Department #50.
-Youth still exhibits begin with Department #60.
-All 4-H and Open class still exhibits will be released on Saturday: 8:00pm - 10:00pm, and Sunday: 12:00pm - 2:00pm.
+\\ALL STILL EXHIBIT ENTRANTS PLEASE NOTE\\ Youth still exhibits begin with Department #60.
+All Youth and Open class still exhibits will be released on Saturday: 8:00pm - 10:00pm, and Sunday: 12:00pm - 2:00pm.
 A claim check will be needed to remove articles from the barn.
 All perishables will be discarded unless noted on the tag.

-DEPARTMENT 40 - OPEN NEEDLE AND FANCY WORK Brenda Oosterhouse and Kelly Jacobsen, Supt.
+DEPARTMENT 40 - OPEN NEEDLE AND FANCY WORK